-- If you’re with a friend, stand side by side and hook your arms across each-others shoulders.
-You’ll be able to provide support for one-another, and if one person is slipping, the chances are the other is solid.
+- If you’re with a friend, stand side by side and hook your arms across other’s shoulders.
+You’ll be able to provide support for one another, and if one person is slipping, the chances are the other is solid.

 - If you need to make a crossing, start well upstream of your target on the other side of the river.
 It’s far easier to angle downstream than to fight the current straight across.

 - You’re going to fall in at some point!
-Everyone does, try not to panic and take your time standing up.
+Everyone does.
+Try not to panic and take your time standing up.
 Get your feet under you and simply stand up.
-So often anglers will start to swim before they need to and fill their waders with water.
-If you begin drifting down stream, try to get your feet positioned down river and slowly push them down to the bottom to stand up.
+So often, anglers will start to swim before they need to and fill their waders with water.
+If you begin drifting downstream, try to get your feet positioned down the river and slowly push them down to the bottom to stand up.

 Best Fishing Waders FAQ